 7. We can rest in the assurance that God’s plans for us are good.

-Even now, as we await the latest test results, we sleep in peace knowing that the God who has brought us this far, will be with us tomorrow and the next day and the next.
+When waiting on test results, we sleep in peace knowing that the God who has brought us this far, will be with us tomorrow and the next day and the next.
+We know that His plans for us are good.

 For He knows the plans He has for us.
 Plans to prosper us and not to harm us.
 Plans for a future and a HOPE!
 (Jeremiah 29:11)